ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 Enumerated field values (those which must adhere to certain values) are defined in the format "value 1 | value 2".

 All UUIDs used for Entity-Ids are based on the [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) standard.

+There are no requirements to list ArFS tags in any specific order.